skx/purple/README.md

 # Purple

 Purple is an event/alert manager which allows central collection and distribution of "alerts".

-In short purple allows tracking the state of a number of pending alerts, raising them on demand.
+In short purple allows tracking the state of a number of alerts, raising them on demand.
 For example a trivial `heartbeat` alert might be implemented by sending a message every minute:

 * "Raise an alert if you don't hear from me in 5 minutes".

-If all is well this message will be sent once a minute, and no alert is raised.
-If the remote host stops sending that regular heartbeat message then a notification will be generated 5 minutes after the final one was received.
+If a client-machine sends this message every 60 seconds (or even more frequently!) all is OK.
+When the messages cease an alert will be raised five minutes later.

 ## About Alerts

-Alerts are submitted by making a HTTP POST-request to the purple-server, with a JSON-body.
+Alerts are submitted by making a HTTP POST-request to the purple-server, with a JSON-payload of a [number of fields](#submissions).

-When a new POST request is received it will be transformed into an alert, which will be saved in the database.
-This alert might be a new one, or it might contain an update of an existing alert.
+When a new POST request is received it will be transformed into an alert, which will be saved in the database if it is new, if it is an alert which has previously been seen then the existing alert-object will be updated.

 Alerts have three states: